-The RIC intends to utilize benchmarking in conjunction with any other relevant information to reach an informed judgment on the extent to which T&TEC can improve its efficiency and the rate of efficiency improvement that is achievable.
+The RIC intends to utilize benchmarking in conjunction with any other relevant information to reach an informed judgment on the extent to which WASA can improve its efficiency and what rate of efficiency improvement that is achievable.
 Benchmarking also provides an indication of the levels of efficient operating, maintenance and capital expenditure.
-The RIC will have to be satisfied that T&TEC has reflected anticipated efficiency improvements in its proposals.
+The RIC will have to be satisfied that WASA has reflected anticipated efficiency improvements in its proposals.

-In this regard, the final important area that the RIC will consider relates to the annual rate of improvements that it expects from T&TEC.
-For the first price control period, the RIC utilized the average efficiency improvements achieved during the five-year period preceding the base year.
-Another option can be to examine evidence from other utilities about the rate of progress achieved and assume that T&TEC should be able to match the pace of change achieved.
-Based on the above analysis, the RIC will determine the total allowable Opex that it believes would be sufficient for T&TEC to carry out its operations for each year of the regulatory period and will be funded through customer charges.
+In this regard, the final important area that the RIC will consider relates to the annual rate of improvements that it expects from WASA.
+In the case of T&TEC, the RIC utilized the average efficiency improvements achieved during the five-year period preceding the base year.
+Another option can be to examine evidence from other utilities about the rate of progress achieved during the first regulatory period and assume that WASA should be able to match the pace of change achieved.
+Based on the above analysis, the RIC will determine the total allowable Opex that it believes would be sufficient for WASA to carry out its operations for each year of the regulatory period and will be funded through customer charges.
 The total allowable Opex would be calculated as follows: